Speech-Interaction-Technology-Aalto-U/itsp/Introduction/Linguistic_structure_of_speech.md

 expression with a communicated meaning, utterances in spoken language can vary from individual words to much longer streams of words and grammatical constructs.
-In other words, speech does not consist of clearly delinated sentences (or clauses), but of speaking acts of varying durations.
+In other words, speech does not consist of clearly delineated sentences (or clauses), but of speaking acts of varying durations.
 Speakers may use [*fillers*](https://en.wikipedia.org/wiki/Filler_(linguistics)) (aka.
 *hesitations*, *filled pauses*) such as "*uhm*" or "*ah*" or prolonged